Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-Affiliate marketing refers to the process by which bloggers can earn commissions by referring customers to purchase other people’s/company’s products (or take some other specified action, like signing up for a newsletter).
+Affiliate marketing refers to the process by which bloggers can earn commissions by referring customers to purchase other company’s products (or take some other specified action, like signing up for a newsletter) through a trackable link.

-The terms vary greatly.
-Some purchases must be made immediately for the sale to “count,” and other times they can happen at a later time.
-The commissions can generally range from pennies to $50-100 (and even more, but that’s really rare) per sale.
+The commissions can generally range from pennies to $50-100+ per sale.
 Bloggers usually receive a small percentage of the total sale amount, which is why the commissions vary so much.

-I also love that affiliate marketing helps keep my content free for the blog reader, and that I can pick whatever products I want to promote, as well as talk about them however I want.
-It helps maintain authenticity, which is really important to me as a blogger.
+I also love that affiliate marketing helps keep my content free for the blog reader, and I can pick whatever products I want to promote, as well as talk about them however I want.

-There’s a lot that’s bad about affiliate marketing too.
-For example, someone can be influenced by a blogger online, then go into the store to make their purchase, by which the blogger won’t get a commission.
-Brands/companies can also change the terms of the program, so bloggers may put in a lot of work creating content upfront, only to have the commissions reduced dramatically (or completely canceled).
-Both of these have been fairly common in my experience.
+There’s a lot that’s bad about affiliate marketing, though.
+For example, someone can be influenced by a blogger online, and then go into the store to make their purchase, voiding any commission.
+Companies can also change the terms of their program, so bloggers may put in a lot of work creating content upfront, only to have the commissions reduced or completely canceled.

-On The Literary Lifestyle, affiliate marketing accounts for a large percentage of my income, and most of this income comes from my blog/website and not social media.
-All bloggers differ.
+On The Literary Lifestyle: Affiliate marketing accounts for a large percentage of my income, and most of this income comes from my blog/website and not social media.

 Related Post: The One Affiliate Marketing Platform Every Creator Should Join